 Q: Will formatting get messed up when converting Keynote to PowerPoint?

-A: Some animations or fonts may be incompatible.
+A: When converting Keynote to PowerPoint, some animations or fonts may be incompatible.
 We recommend using universal fonts like Arial or Calibri.

 Q: Which is more commonly used in corporate environments?